 - The workshops, held at Penrose Library, begin with a quick review of the plaque application process; continue with details about how to obtain information on construction dates and past owners and occupants of your home; and include a staff tour of Special Collections to introduce library and regional resources that will help you uncover your home’s story.

 - Homeowners are not required to attend a workshop prior to submission of an application, but all plaque applicants must use the latest version of the plaque application/checklist which can be downloaded below.
 ONEN residents who do not plan to pursue historic house plaques but are interested in learning how to research their home’s history are also welcome to attend the workshops.

 Plaque Application Forms and Research Tips:

-- Download the PDF of the most current plaque application which is required as of March 2021.
+- Download the PDF of the most current plaque application required as of June 2022.
 The kit contains documentation requirements and information on how to submit your application for approval.

 Upcoming Plaque Workshop Information:

 ONEN will host its 2022 House History Workshop in September or October.
 Watch the newsletter for an announcement of the scheduled date.
 In the interim, ONEN Historic Preservation Committee members are happy to assist plaque applicants or house history researchers who need assistance.
 Contact us at email@example.com.